 A complex colony of healthful bacteria helps support gut health and digestion.
 This gut biome is essential to digestion, immune function, blood clotting, and numerous other body processes.
 When there is not a healthy gut biome, UC symptoms get worse.
 When harmful bacteria overtake the digestive tract, symptoms of UC can also escalate.

 The healthful gut biome can also protect the lining of the gut.
-Research supports the use of some probiotics:

 - Sometimes known as Mutaflor, Escherichia coli Nissle is a harmless form of E. coli.